Statistical significance in choice modelling: computation, usage and reporting: Measures of uncertainty

 \textbf{Hereafter, when not specifically stating which estimator is used for $\Omega$, the notation $\hat{\Omega}$ relates to the classical covariance matrix.}

 If the model is correctly specified, and the optimum is well defined, the sampling variance of the MLE, i.e., $\hat{\Omega}$, will correspond to the Cram\'{e}r-Rao lower bound, i.e. the estimates are minimum variance.
 From $\hat{\Omega}$, we can obtain estimated standard errors as the square roots of its diagonal elements, say $\hat{\sigma}_k=\sqrt{\hat{\Omega}[k,k]}$ for parameter $\beta_k$.
-As discussed in detail by \citet{Daly2012a}, error measures can similarly be computed for functions of different model parameters, such as differences or ratios, using the Delta method, with the same underlying MLE properties.
-Our discussions in terms of confidence intervals and hypothesis testing thus apply in the same way to functions of parameters (e.g., willingness-to-pay) as to individual estimates.